lenchv/hive-driver/docs/readme.md

 ## HiveDriver

 The core of the library is [HiveDriver](/lib/hive/HiveDriver.ts).
 It is the facade for [TCLIService.thrift](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift) methods.
-You can use this facade directly following the [examples/driver.js](/examples/driver.js).
+You can use it directly following the [example](/examples/driver.js).

-But, the simplier way is to use [HiveClient](/lib/HiveClient.ts).
-Basically, the driver is used by [HiveClient](/lib/HiveClient.ts), [HiveSession](/lib/HiveSession.ts) and [HiveOperation](/lib/HiveOperaion.ts).
-The main process is the next: HiveClient produces HiveSession, and HiveSession produces HiveOperation.
-Let's discuss how it works.
+But, the simpler way is to use [HiveClient](/lib/HiveClient.ts).
+The library splits the logic of HiveDriver semantically into three classes [HiveClient](/lib/HiveClient.ts), [HiveSession](/lib/HiveSession.ts), [HiveOperation](/lib/HiveOperaion.ts).
+The main process is the following: HiveClient produces HiveSession, and HiveSession produces HiveOperation.

 ## HiveClient